Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 Februari 2025 16.25.58 UTC
+- WIB: Selasa, 11 Februari 2025 17.29.18 UTC
-- WITA: Selasa, 11 Februari 2025 17.25.58 UTC
+- WITA: Selasa, 11 Februari 2025 18.29.18 UTC
-- WIT: Selasa, 11 Februari 2025 18.25.58 UTC
+- WIT: Selasa, 11 Februari 2025 19.29.18 UTC

 Kutipan Inspiratif:
-"Just saw the most smartest person when i was in front of the mirror"
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: funny
+Kategori: success